tanmingcui/docclssification/README.md

 - Discoverable from root path
 - URL encoded GET parameter "words" returns predicted document type (confidence is a bonus) in field "prediction" and "confidence"
 - HTML pages should be readable by a human and allow for action, aka input field and submit buttons etc.
+- Even a broken clock is right twice a day.
+A working webservice is a good first goal.
+It could return the highest likelihood doc class.